joseph-palmer/ReadTree/README.md

 Have a look at the example README file bellow I created for my week1.
 If you have any ideas to improve this feel free to contribute.

 ---
+# Updates

+* _24/10/2018_ - Added code to read docstrings for R (Just make sure you have a line in the R scripts that says '# Desc:' or '# Description:') as the code uses this to extract everything after this as an explanation.
+* _24/10/2018_ - Added code to show the title for latex documents (.tex).
+This goes through the .tex files and extracts the title of your document.

+---